yeroldsan/android-practice/README.md

 6. Click the ```▶ Run``` button to built the application.

 > [!TIP]
-> In case of lag, please select Realise version build in step 6
+> In case you experience lag when running the application, please select Release version build in step number 6.

 ## Development Guidelines
 - 🧑‍💻 Follow Kotlin coding conventions.